Alexi McCammond: Career

 McCammond started her career as a freelance political writer for the women's magazine Cosmopolitan and later left to become a news editor at women's online news magazine Bustle.
 She joined the website Axios in 2017.
 McCammond wrote about Michael Bloomberg's withdrawal from the 2020 Democratic primary race in March 2020 as well as leaked presidential schedules revealing that 60% of Donald Trump's days were devoted to "executive time" while he was president.

-In November 2019, former NBA star and TNT commentator Charles Barkley was accused of threatening McCammond in an Atlanta bar prior to the 2020 Democratic primary debate in Atlanta, Georgia.
-After McCammond commented that one of Barkley's remarks seemed contradictory, he reportedly said, "I don’t hit women, but if I did I would hit you."
-Barkley later issued a public apology.